 During the spring and summer seasons, Senecio Stapeliiformis requires more watering to bloom and grow.

-You would have to remove flower stems to maintain its tidy appearance.
+You would have to remove the flower stems to maintain their tidy appearance.

 It is best to trim and remove older stems so there is room for new ones to grow.

 Senecio Stapeliiformis is propagated with cuttings or seeds.
 They require continuous moisture and warmer temperatures for the seeds to germinate.